frame-lang/frame-docs/advanced_frame/persistance.rst

             ^(demo)
         }

-We will do a simple test on the system by creating it and then immeditely persisting it:
+We will start by creating the system and then immeditely persisting it:

 .. code-block::